hsucherng/boilerplate-metalsmith/dev/README.md

     - [Uglify](https://github.com/ksmithut/metalsmith-uglify)

 - Custom-written functions:
-    - A slightly more elaborate setup to allow for the addition of default metadata to all the source files.
+    - Set default metadata for all source files.
     - A concatenation function to allow for the splitting of JavaScript files into smaller partial files.

 ## Initial setup